flaviosalles3/Star-Recognizer/README.md

 Our project's main goal is to recognize constellations in pictures of the sky.
 The output will be the same image, but the stars that belong to the constellation will be highlighted.
 We'll use mainly Image Segmentation and Image Enhancement.

 ## Step-by-step
-- Image Segmentation using a threshold, making the stars appear white and the rest of the image as black;
+- Image Segmentation using a threshold, making the stars appear white and the rest of the image as black (binary image);
 - Find the two brightest stars in the picture and compute information about all of the stars from them;
+- Use morphology and some additional information previous given to better locate and recognize the constelation;
 - Match the picture with known templates that we previously computed;
 - Highlight the constellations in the picture that best matches our database.